Latest Hair Restoration Development

 What do I have to do prior to and after having the procedure?

 The patient should avoid all anti-inflammatory medications for seven days prior and three days after the procedure.
 This includes prescription anti-inflammatory medications as well as over the counter naproxen, aspirin, and ibuprofen (cardiac patients should continue taking aspirin).
 It is fine to take pain relievers like Tylenol (acetaminophen) and narcotics like codeine (if a hair transplant was performed at the same time).

 Patients on blood thinners (Coumadin/warfarin/Plavix/Pradaxa) are not candidates for Growth Factors injections.
 Right after the Growth Factors procedure, the patient is fully presentable.

 Hi Ed.
 How you doing?
-I have nothing but positive things to say about the cell therapies.
+I have nothing but positive things to say about the PRP treatment.
 Within 2 weeks of the procedure, I have noticed a difference- a dramatic slowdown of loss, down from 10-20 hairs per day to 2 or 3.
+Even my maid mentioned that she is not seeing hair anywhere that she used to.
 I also feel that my hair has thickened up a bit, especially in the most noticeable areas of thinning.
 Thanks so much- all very encouraging.

 How long does it take?